 At higher speeds, the jet wiggles from side to side within the cut, with greatest amplitude at the bottom of the cut.
 The cutting speed for a material usually is expressed in terms of the speed at which the jet can just barely sever the material.
 Then parts are made at various fractions of this speed, depending on the surface quality required (see Figure 1).

 Jet Lag.
 Another complication is that the exit point of the jet on the bottom of the material lags the entry point on the top of the material.
 This situation produces errors when the jet executes a corner or tight radius.
 For straight-line cutting, the speed is limited by the side-to-side motion of the jet; for shape cutting, it is limited by the lag of the jet.
 With modern controllers, software handles these complications, and the only effect is that it takes longer to make the part.

 Newcomers to abrasive jets often ask, "How fast can I cut this material?" intending to compare the process with something they know, such as oxyacetylene burning or sawing.
 As we have seen, the answer to this question is complicated and depends even on the shape being cut.
 The separation speed is given by the equation below:

-Where: P = Stagnation pressure of the water jet in thousands of psi (Ksi), typically 50,000
+P = stagnation pressure of waterjet in PSI, typically 50,000 PSI

-Q = Quality seen in Figure 1.
-Set to 1.0 to calculate separation speed
+Q = quality desired.
+Set to 1.0 for calculating separation speed

 Real parts will be made at 10 percent to 50 percent of the separation speed, depending on the surface finish and corner qualities required.
 Note that as the thickness is doubled, the cutting speed is more than halved.
 In general, this means that stacking is not a good idea, because making a single part takes less than half the time of cutting a double thickness.
 However, for thin parts, the process may be limited by the top speed of the machine, and stacking can be effective up to a height of about 0.25 inches.